zullicm/phase-3-ruby-oo-basics-anagram-detector/README.md

 ## Instructions

 Once again, this lab is test-driven.
 Run the test suite to get started.
-Remember that you can use the `learn/rspec --fail-fast` option to run the tests only up until the first failure, in order to work progressively through the tests.
+Remember that you can use the `learn --fail-fast` option to run the tests only up until the first failure, in order to work progressively through the tests.

 Write your solution in `anagram.rb`.

 **Hints:**

-- Use an `attr_accessor` to create a setter and getter method for the word that the Anagram class instances are initialized with.

 - How will you determine if one word is an anagram for another?